schoero/swissqrbill/README.md

 It is possible to create a complete invoice with SwissQRBill.
 This means that you can add your own content above the QR Bill.

-SwissQRBill is based around [PDFKit](https://github.com/foliojs/pdfkit) to generate the PDF files.
+SwissQRBill is based around [PDFKit][pdfkit-github] to generate the PDF files.
 You can use all the features of PDFKit to add your own content to the PDF file.

-The documentation for PDFKit can be found on [pdfkit.org](http://pdfkit.org/docs/getting_started.html).
+The documentation for PDFKit can be found on [pdfkit.org][pdfkit-documentation].

 A simple guide how to generate a complete bill can be found in [docs/how-to-create-a-complete-qr-bill.md][how-to-create-a-complete-qr-bill].
 You will learn how to create a PDF that looks like this: